fitbl4nk/bl4nk.kr/content/blog/SECUINSIDE CTF 2013 - lockd/index.md

 ```

 The `password` must be in the first argument `fmt_0804A0C0`, but fortunately, while `memcmp()` only compares 16 bytes, the input receives 20 bytes, creating 4 bytes of free space.
-Therefore, if we add `;sh` after the key, when the got overwrite succeeds, the function executes as follows:
+Therefore, if we add `;sh` after the key, when the GOT overwrite succeeds, the function executes as follows:

 ``` c
   // sprintf(fmt_0804A0C0, "./lock UNLOCK %d %d", floor_804A4C0, room_804A0A0);